25 Inexpensive Home Decor Pieces For Guys under $1,000

 *depending on size and frame

-Perhaps you’re familiar with Minted’s work as “every family in America’s go-to custom holiday card” maker or “all your millennial friends’ save the date wedding invites” provider.
-But did you know the e-comm site sells fine art and home decor, too?
+Perhaps you were already familiar with Minted’s work as “every family in America’s go-to custom holiday card” maker or “all your millennial friends’ save the date wedding invites” provider.
+But real talk, the e-comm site is a must-stop shop for fine art and home decor, too.

 There are so many great direct-to-consumer linen companies these days, it’s almost impossible to shout them all out here.
 Brooklinen is a recent favorite, with these throw blankets elevating any couch.